RMI-PACTA/r2dii.data/README.md

 #> 5               Flag if company is the listed ultimate parent
 #> 6      Flag if company is the ultimate parent in our database
 ```

+## Acknowledgements

+With the contribution of the [European Union LIFE
+program](https://ec.europa.eu/easme/en/life).
+The European Commission is
+not responsible for any use that may be made of the information it
+contains.